 |— Mark Twain|

 If you don't want to miss any scenery, you can go overland.
 TUFESA Bus lines have an 8pm (2000H) departure from Tucson.
 It arrives in Los Mochis 12 hours later.
 An easy border crossing connection at Nogales, Sonora makes this a popular low cost choice ($120.00 USD).
 You'll have to get to the hotel in El Fuerte on your own, but it gives you a chance to see the old sugarmill town of Los Mochis.
 Los Mochis and El Fuerte hotel information is provided upon request.
-El Paso Greyhound can put you directly into Chihuahua, with several daily connections to Cuauhtemoc, and three connections a day to Creel/Divisadero/San Rafael; and two to Basaseachi.
+El Paso Greyhound can put you directly into Ciudad Chihuahua, with several daily connections to the end of the paved road at Bahuichivo via Rapidos Cuauhtemoc and Noreste for about $250MN (about $15USD in 2016); and two to Basaseachi.
 Some El Paso hotels have free airport shuttles.

 After the hike you can continue on, by train or bus, to Chihuahua City.
 The cathedral/central plaza area downtown is very picturesque.
 A popular zocalo with a centrally located gazebo is flanked by porticos.
 As sunset approaches, this area becomes a social center as prospective or perpetual couples make the paseo.
 There is a lot of revolutionary history in this town, and a Pancho Villa museum in a period palace called Quinta Luz.
 The actual car in which Pancho Villa was assassinated while driving thru Parral has retired here.

 RULE #1: Don't drive at night!
 There is too much that can go wrong.
 Ranch stock wandering around the roads in daytime is bad enough.
-If a logging truck breaks down, you know he's going to stop right there.
+If a logging truck breaks down, you know he's going to stop right in the highway.
 There's no shoulder.
 He might tip over if he did try to pull over.
 And don't expect blinkers or flashers.
 That wiring has probably been put to better use.
-Speed bumps aren't marked, and then there are pedestrians who are on the road because there are no lights and no shoulder.
+Speed bumps aren't marked, and then there are pedestrians who are on the road because there are no lights at night and no shoulder.
 Remember Rule #1.
 There are convenient border crossings at El Paso, TX, Santa Teresa and Columbus, N.M., Douglas and Nogales, AZ.
-The canyon rim is at least 8 hours from the border, once you clear immigrations, so start early.
-Watch out for speed bumps (topes) once you leave the toll roads.Driving Directions from Tucson.
+The canyon rim is at least 8 hours from the border crossing at Douglas, AZ, once you clear immigrations in Agua Prieta, Sonora, so start early.
+Watch out for a generous number of speed bumps (topes) once you leave the main roads.Driving Directions from Tucson.

 |Top of Page|